Denton, Texas: Primary and secondary schools

 Denton Independent School District (DISD) provides the public primary and secondary educational system in the majority of the city.
-The district comprises four comprehensive high schools (Braswell, Denton, Guyer, and Ryan), one alternative high school, and multiple elementary and middle schools.
+The district comprises four comprehensive high schools (Braswell, Denton, Guyer, and Ryan), two alternative high schools, and multiple elementary and middle schools.
 Small portions of the city extend into the Argyle, Krum, Ponder, and Sanger school districts.
 The respective comprehensive high schools of these districts are: Argyle, Krum, Ponder, and Sanger.

 Denton is also host to several private schools with religious affiliations and alternative education models.
 According to the 2010 United States Census, 35.1% of all adults over the age of 25 in Denton have obtained a bachelor's degree, as compared to the state average of 25.8%, and 86.1% of residents over the age of 25 have earned a high school diploma, as compared to the state average of 80%.

 The high school residential program Texas Academy of Mathematics and Science, for gifted students, is in Denton.

 The Roman Catholic Immaculate Conception Catholic School, a K–8 school of the Roman Catholic Diocese of Fort Worth, opened in 1995.
 Construction on the current facility started on July 15, 2001, with its opening on August 19, 2002.

 The charter school operator Life's Beautiful Educational Centers Inc. (closed 1999) operated the school L.O.V.E. in Denton.